AnthonyViniciusMuller/open-tasks/frontend/README.md

 ## 🗂️ Summary

 This is the **Angular frontend** for **Open Tasks**, a simple Task Management application.
 It connects to the backend API to authenticate users and manage their tasks in a clean and intuitive interface.

+## ⚠️ Disclaimer

+> ⚠️ **Angular 20 introduces new conventions** for how components, services, and other entities are named and organized.
+For example, TaskComponent becames Task and TaskService also became Task.

+> 📝 **TODO**: Reevaluate the folder structure to better align with current Angular best practices — particularly semantics

 ## ✨ Features